wtchen/datatools-ui/docs/user/setting-up-aws-servers.md

 4. In the value field, paste the `Domain Name` value of the CloudFront instance above.
 5. Click `Create`.

+### Upload files for OTP UI

+Upload the files [referenced here](https://github.com/ibi-group/trimet-mod-otp#to-build-a-production-bundle-for-deployment) to the S3 bucket created above.

+If updating the UI files, remember to invalidate the CloudFront instance (this forces an update of the files on CloudFront).

 ## Backend server: Load balancer